ON THE ROAD ARIZONA

 Zane Grey cabin revisited

-Visitors can tour the Zane Grey Cabin and Rim Country Museum for $5 or $4 for seniors.
-Both are open from 10 a.m. to 4 p.m.
-Wednesday to Saturday and closed on major holidays.
+Visitors can tour the Zane Grey Cabin and Rim Country Museum for $5 or $4 for seniors and veterans.
+Both are open 1 p.m. to 4 p.m. on Thursdays and 10 a.m. to 4 p.m.
+Friday and Saturday.

 https://rimcountrymuseum.org/